Argentine, Michigan

 The area included in the CDP is the southeast corner of Argentine Township.
 The city of Linden is to the east, and the Linden ZIP code 48451 also serves Argentine.

 History

 The first settlers, Jame H. Murray and William Lobdell, arrived in 1836.
 A post office, "Booton", was opened on November 1, 1837, with Murray as the first postmaster.
-The post office was renamed "Argentine" on March 30, 1942, due to a similarly named post office.
+The post office was renamed "Argentine" on March 30, 1842, due to a similarly named post office.
+The 'silver-plated' name is related to the discovery of valuable minerals (not silver) in the area.
 The community was platted by Dr. Isaac Wixom in 1844.
+It was once called the 'smallest town in Michigan.'
+The lack of a railroad connection impeded its growth.

 Geography

 Argentine is in southern Genesee County, in the southeast corner of Argentine Township.
 The CDP extends east to the border of Fenton Charter Township, and the southern edge of the CDP follows the Genesee–Livingston County line.
 The CDP includes the Genesee County portion of Lobdell Lake and its surroundings, and extends west to include Murray Lake and north to the Shiawassee River.
 The center of the community is at the intersection of Silver Lake Road and South Seymour Road, at the northwest end of Lobdell Lake.
 Silver Lake Road leads northeast 4 mi to Linden and northwest 6 mi to Byron, while South Seymour Road leads south into Livingston County, where it becomes Argentine Road.

 According to the United States Census Bureau, the Argentine CDP has a total area of 8.5 km2, of which 6.1 km2 is land and 2.4 km2, or 27.73%, is water.